oxyo/oa-h-sensor/README.md

 ![](http://smartcontrol.lt/images/portfolio/S04.jpg)

 This is an Arduino UNO compatible device with HIH5031 humidity sensor installed.
-It use [Ciseco XRF wireless RF radio UART serial data module][] to communicate with Open Automation Center
+It uses [Ciseco XRF wireless RF radio UART serial data module][] to communicate with Open Automation Center

 This simple device can measure air humidity up to 3% precision.
-Also provided option to connect SHARP GP2Y1010AU0F dust sensor to measure dust concentration in air.
+Also provided option to connect SHARP GP2Y1010AU0F dust sensor to measure the dust concentration in air.

 Arduino firmware, schematics and board files provided.